alejandroereyes/to_do_rails/README.md

 # To-dos using Rails

   This app uses the Rails framework to take RESTful requests and send responces in JSON back to the client.
 The information being worked with are from a to-do list kept in a SQLite3 db.
+  This app has been updated to display in the browser using html.

 ## What kind of requests will the server take?